Skip to main content

 Most health tools ignore everything you cannot strap on.
 DN1 treats what you notice, energy, mood, how you actually feel, as data.

 When you say “I had good energy through dinner and cleaned the kitchen instead of sitting down with my phone,” that is data.
-When you say “I skipped the walk and the whole afternoon got harder,” that is data.
-The system extracts structured signals from natural language: energy, clarity, mood, motivation, stress, sleep quality, soreness, digestion.
-No forms, no scales, no sliders.
+When you say “I skipped the walk and the whole afternoon got harder,” that is useful information.
+DN1 keeps track of energy, clarity, mood, motivation, stress, sleep quality, soreness, and digestion from the conversation.
+No forms, scales, or sliders.

 What that looks like in practice